luisarizmendi/openshift-demos/product-catalog/README.md

 # Product-catalog APP

-Both app and GitOps repos are a snapshot of the ones found in https://github.com/gnunn-gitops
+Both app and GitOps repos are a snapshot of the ones found in https://github.com/gnunn-gitops with several small changes in the CICD Pipelines and GitOps org.

 ## How to prepare the DEMO ?